5 Tips for Deaf People during COVID-19 Crisis

 Face masks make it very difficult for those in the deaf and hard of hearing community who rely on lip-reading and facial expressions to communicate.

 The solution?
-A face mask with a transparent window where the mouth is.
+A transparent face mask .
 The shortage of essential medical supplies like face masks has sparked many people to make their own at home.
-You can now also DIY your own transparent face mask.
+You can also DIY your own transparent face mask.
 Check out this step-by-step video tutorial: https://www.youtube.com/watch?v=w2_fzooIKNU

 When an employer asks you how you spent your time during COVID-19, what will you say?